GRAN FONDO MARYLAND

 Ride with your friends, Race with your friends

-4 Timed Sections – Best Combined Time Wins
+4 Timed Sections in the Gran Route – Best Combined Time Wins

-Fully Stocked Aid Stations to keep you going
+Fully stocked aid stations and SAG support to keep you going

 The Gran Fondo National Championship in historic Frederick, Maryland is your opportunity to earn the title of fastest rider in the incredible Gran Fondo arena.
 We offer some of the longest timed sections and most challenging terrain of any Gran Fondo.
 The rider with the fastest combined time through each designated section will have truly earned their Gran Fondo National Championship Jersey.

 (We recommend Saturday pick up to avoid the rush and enjoy the pre-race fun)